Raddlebarn Primary & Nursery School – ‘Success for All’

 - We provide an exciting, purposeful and challenging environment taking into consideration every type of learner.

-We are proud to have achieved our Bronze Rights Respecting School Award and are working tirelessly to achieve our Silver Award very soon.
+We are proud to have achieved our Silver Rights Respecting School Award and are working tirelessly to continue to build on this.

 The UNICEF Rights Respecting Schools award has led us to articles 28 and 29 in the Convention on the Rights of a Child.